American Dream (shopping mall): 2020–present: Reopening and beyond

 On July 8, 2021, American Dream announced that The Avenue, the luxury wing of the complex consisting of over 20 retailers and upscale eateries and named for its anchor store, Saks Fifth Avenue, would open on September 17, 2021, as would the mall's Ferris Wheel.
 That August, the Oreo Café opened on the third floor of the mall's candy and novelty store IT'SUGAR.
 The eatery, which sells Oreo-themed desserts and beverages, was the first of its kind.

 On September 14, 2021, Hasbro announced that the company would open a branded game room at American Dream called The Game Room powered by Hasbro.
 The venue, which is the first of its kind, would include an arcade platform with video games and interactive amusements like Skee Golf.
 It was scheduled to open near the Sea Life Aquarium in 2022.
 In the early hours of September 25, 2021, the ski slope caught fire, but no injuries were reported.
 In the weeks after the fire, the mall's management announced that repairs would take months to be completed.

-In December 2021, NJ.com reported that Toys R Us would open a 20,000 square foot, two-story global flagship store at American Dream.
+In December 2021, NJ.com reported that Toys R Us would open a 20,000 sqft, two-story global flagship store at American Dream.
 In light of the pandemic-related closings of its stores at Garden State Plaza in Paramus, New Jersey and The Galleria mall in Houston, Texas, this would be the company's only brick and mortar store until that company's July 2022 comeback, and would open in the middle of the month, in time for holiday shopping.
 In May 2022, Bloomberg News reported that the mall reported nearly $60 million in losses in 2021, a result of the COVID-19 pandemic, the fire at the Big SNOW ski slope, and delays in openings for some stores and attractions.
 The mall's expenses totaled $232.4 million, but its revenue reached only $173 million.
 In June 2022, the mall made a late payment to its bondholders of $13.9 million, but remained behind on its payments, including interest on the bond payment that its owners missed on June 1, which put them in default.
 This prompted East Rutherford Mayor Jeffrey Lahullier to state that same month, "The mall's definitely in trouble, there's no doubt in my mind."